-My great granddad Charles was a world champion coach horn-blower, which was an important job until the invention of the railway, when it became about as useful as your collection of Mini Discs is now.
-In 1920, there were over a million coal miners in the UK; now there are just four thousand.
-In the 1970s, 200,000 people worked in the UK's steel industry – today it's close to collapse.
+My great granddad Charles was a world champion coach horn-blower, which was an important job until the invention of the railway, when it became about as useful as your collection of Mini Discs.
+In 1920, there were over a million coal miners in the UK.
+Now there are just four thousand.
+In the 1970s, 200,000 people worked in the UK's steel industry.
+Today, it's close to collapsing.

 How quickly work changes.

 It's the latter question that is at the heart of The Castle of Trades "future heritage museum."
-Located in Barking and Dagenham – a borough that used to host 40,000 former workers at Ford and housed the pharmaceutical giant, Sanofi – The Castle is a project by filmmaking pair Close and Remote, who were commissioned by arts organisation Creative Barking and Dagenham to travel around the borough in a Ford Transit Van interviewing residents about work.
+Located in Barking and Dagenham—a borough that used to host 40,000 former workers at Ford and housed the pharmaceutical giant, Sanofi—The Castle is a project by filmmaking pair Close and Remote, who were commissioned by arts organization Creative Barking and Dagenham to travel around the borough in a Ford Transit Van interviewing residents about work.
 I remember visiting a mine in Wales as a kid and treating it like a visit to the V&A. In much the same way, this is a project which asks the question: "Are traditional working class jobs destined to become museum exhibits?"

 The first film that caught my attention was about Royston Brooks, a builder by trade:

-Royston has enjoyed a successful 30-year career, but, he tells us, didn't do an apprenticeship or receive "any formal training"' after he left school.
-He found employment where his uncle worked and picked everything up learning on the job.
-To me, in an era of workfare projects, unpaid internships and forced employment programmes, this sounds like a dream of years long gone.
+Royston has enjoyed a successful 30-year career, but, he tells us, didn't do an apprenticeship or receive "any formal training" after he left school.
+He found employment where his uncle worked and picked everything up on the job.
+To me, in an era of workfare projects, unpaid internships, and forced employment programs, this sounds like a dream of years long gone.

-But according to this Oxford University study, a lot of construction jobs will become "susceptible to computerisation" in order to eliminate "variability".
+But according to this Oxford University study, a lot of construction jobs will become "susceptible to computerization" in order to eliminate "variability."
 What might keep jobs like Royston's alive is the level of "manual and finger dexterity" involved, coupled with the ability of humans to improvise or be creative.

 Perhaps, then, we will see a rise in work-related psychotherapy jobs.
 Awele Odeh, who is the subject of in another of Close and Remote's Barking films, is employed to help people with "stress management" and training for "self awareness and self leadership":